MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

 Workplace Analytics has a variety of measures to help you visualize and analyze formal and informal relationships within your organization.
 This report can help you understand how internal groups are communicating and spending their time with ***external*** collaborators.

-This report requires account and contact information from a Customer Relationship Management (CRM) platform, such as Dynamics or Salesforce.
-It uses CRM data to provide account-level focus and insights into relationship patterns.
+This report uses account and contact information from a Customer Relationship Management (CRM) platform, such as Dynamics or Salesforce.
+The CRM data provides account-level focus and insights into relationship patterns.
+If no account or contact data is available, it analyzes external domain-level collaboration as a proxy for accounts.

-The Relationship Intelligence report includes the following:
+The Relationship Intelligence report includes the following.

-* **Relationship Overview** - Shows information about accounts, including:
+* **Relationship Overview** - Shows information about all accounts, including:

   * The Account table shows an overview of related collaboration activity with accounts, such as email and meeting hours spent with them and the last date the organization engaged with them.
   * The **Relationship score** is based on the amount, frequency, and timeliness of collaboration activity with an account.
-  * Page down to see a **Relationship Highlights** chart and a chart with **Distinct contacts** analysis.
+  * Page down to see **Relationship Highlights** > **Total Time Spent** chart and a chart with **Distinct contacts** analysis.
-  * Use the **HR Attribute Filter** to focus the chart analysis on a specific collaboration.
-  * The **Group Engagement**, **Collaboration Time**, and **Meetings by Length** charts show more details about overall account collaboration activity.
+  * Use the **HR Attribute Filter** to focus the chart analysis (below the filter) to specific internal groups who are collaborating.
+The **Group Engagement**, **Collaboration Time**, and **Meetings by Length** charts show more details about overall account collaboration activity.

-* **Account Analysis** - Focuses in on the following details about an account that you select on the first page:
+* **Account Analysis** - Focuses in on the following details about an account that you selected and drilled through from the first page:

   * See visuals about the average relationship score and how the score has changed over the selected time period.
   * Use the **HR Attribute Filter** to focus your analysis on specific areas of collaboration for the visuals about collaboration.
   * Examine the collaboration visuals on this page to see what type of communication has occurred with contacts over time and who the top individual account contacts are that the organization has collaborated with.
-It also lists the top groups in the organization that have collaborated with an account.
+The second table lists the top internal groups in the organization who have collaborated with an account based on the HR Attribute filter.
   * Investigate the **Topics** section to see the main topics in a word cloud that indicate what collaboration activity was focused on for the selected account.
 The topics are based on the subject lines for meetings and email.
 Use the **Time Range Selection** to see how the topics in the word cloud change based on what date range is selected.
   * You'll also see visuals for collaboration trends by communication type and typical meeting lengths for the selected account that you can compare with overall trends on the first page.